-Your surgeon may be able to do your surgery using a special video scope.
+Your surgeon may do your surgery using a special video scope.
 This is called video assisted thoracic surgery (VATS).

-You will stay in hospital 3-7 days.
+You will stay in the hospital 1-3 days.
 Your discharge from hospital is based on your recovery.
 You may be told during morning rounds by the team that you are well enough to go home that day.
 You should prearrange your own ride home before coming into hospital.